-Here, we look at some case studies that demonstrate the work of RLAM’s Responsible Investment (RI) team:
+RLAM’s Responsible Investment (RI) team regularly engage with companies when tackling big topics such as fossil fuel divestment, or the safety and reporting of tailings dams.
+Here, we look at some other case studies that demonstrate the work of RLAM’s Responsible Investment (RI) team:

 Metro Bank is a UK challenger bank that was launched in 2010.
 It offers retail and corporate banking and was the UK’s first new high street bank in 150 years.
 RLAM holds shares in the bank passively – this means they’ve not made an active choice to invest in the bank, but hold the shares through our passive tracker funds.
 These funds are a key building block in our multi asset funds – including the Governed Range that many of our members and clients’ pensions are invested in.

 Initially the concern was the fact that the bank was using InterArch – a company run by the wife of the Chairman and founder – to design the bank’s branches and branding services.
 This raised a red flag – how did the bank manage this conflict of interest?
 RLAM’s RI team wanted to know who was questioning and evaluating the contract to make sure it was appropriate for the business.
 If this wasn’t being subjected to proper scrutiny, was there anything else that was being overlooked?